An updated how-to is now available.

 You must run this command to authenticate the new repository:

 wget http://hendrik.kaju.pri.ee/ubuntu/hendrikkaju.gpg -O- | sudo apt-key add -

 Update the repositories and install the screenlets package:

-sudo apt-get install screenlets
+sudo apt-get update sudo apt-get install screenlets

 In order to get Screenlets to run properly I had to create two folders for it.
 Use these commands to create the folders: